eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 ---

-HTML5 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.sse}}">SSEs</a> may be used in order to get notified when the state of **digital twins** change.
+HTML5 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.sse}}">SSEs</a> may be used in order to get notified when the state of **digital twins** change, or to stream [search results](basic-search.html) robustly.

-This is the second mechanism of Ditto in order to get [change notifications](basic-changenotifications.html).
-The benefit of this mechanism in contrary to the [WebSocket](httpapi-protocol-bindings-websocket.html) channel is that it is even easier to open a SSE connection from the client than a WebSocket and that in Ditto's interpretation of SSEs the events sent back from the backend have the same JSON structure as the HTTP API on which they are invoked.

 ## Server-Sent Events

 Different as WebSockets, Server-Sent Events are unidirectional originating from the back-end towards the client.
-Via SSEs the client can only be notified, it cannot send data back (it can use plain HTTP therefore).
+Via SSEs the client can only be notified, it cannot send data back (it can use plain HTTP for that).

 For a detailed introduction into SSEs, please visit the [HTML5 specification](https://html.spec.whatwg.org/multipage/server-sent-events.html).

-{% include warning.html content="Although SSEs are a HTML5 standard, they still cannot be used in every browser:
+{% include warning.html content="Although SSEs are a HTML5 standard, they still cannot be used with the Microsoft Internet Explorer on the client side or anything behind a Microsoft Azure Application Gateway on the server side." %}
-    see [caniuse.com](https://caniuse.com/#search=Server-sent%20events) - Microsoft IE11 and Edge browser still doesn't support them." %}

 ### SSEs in JavaScript